-- The applicant consider pervious paving in the material selection for the sidewalks and multi-use paths within the park. - As new signage is proposed within the park, it be consistent in material and design that is sensitive to the character of the surrounding historic neighborhood. - The applicant identify appropriate locations in the park for new bike parking facilities.
+- The applicant consider pervious paving in the material selection for the sidewalks and multi-use paths within the park, except where skating elements are being proposed, and a harder surface material is more appropriate. - As new signage is proposed within the park, it be consistent in material and design that is sensitive to the character of the surrounding historic neighborhood. - The applicant identify appropriate locations in the park for new bike parking facilities.